 |£10,000 or more||£100|

-If your actual debt recovery costs are higher than this (for example, in cases where you have to instruct a debt collection agency for assistance), you can claim reasonable recovery costs.
-Evidence of how these figures claimed can be justified should be kept in the event that they are challenged by your client.
+If your actual debt recovery costs are higher than this (for example, in cases where you have to instruct a debt collection agency for assistance), you can claim additional reasonable recovery costs.
+Evidence of how these figures claimed can be justified should be kept in case they’re challenged by your client.

 Are you obliged to charge interest?

-You are not legally obliged to charge your clients interest on late payments.
+You’re not legally obliged to charge your clients interest on late payments.
 It’s advisable to check what other businesses in the same industry as you do, and make a judgment call based on how you feel it may affect customer relationships as a whole.
-However, if late payment is a persistent problem that you encounter, then a tightening of your credit control systems ought to be considered in the first instance.
+However, if late payment is a persistent problem that you encounter, then a tightening of your credit control systems ought to be considered.
 If in doubt about whether you should charge interest on late payments, we would recommend that you contact your trade association for some advice.